Module overview

 Syllabus

-Heritage communication and presentation in the past; the birth of the museum; museums in the modern world; theoretical developments underpinning heritage interpretation and presentation. debates around value; protecting whilst presenting the past; policies and funding; implementing a practical interpretive scheme.
+Heritage communication and presentation in the past; the birth of the museum; museums in the modern world; theoretical developments underpinning heritage interpretation and presentation; debates around value; protecting whilst presenting the past; policies and funding; implementing an interpretive scheme.

 Learning and Teaching